BriceGiblin/GGInstagramBot/README.md

-Requires Selenium
+Requires:
+-Selenium
 Install: pip install selenium

+-Firefox Browser

-Make sure the username.txt file is in the same location as GGInstaBot.py
+*Make sure the username.txt file is in the same location as GGInstaBot.py

 Usage: python3 GGInstaBot.py
 (Change the directory to where you have installed the script)